 We’re glad you’re here!
-While on campus, we welcome you to stop by our Admissions Office, Schofield Hall 111, Monday-Friday from 7:45 a.m. - 4:30 p.m.
+While on campus, we welcome you to stop by our Admissions Office in the Flesch Family Welcome Center, Monday-Friday from 7:45 a.m. - 4:30 p.m.
 We’d love to answer any questions you have!
 Explore our beautiful campus by scheduling a guided tour!

-The original campus building, constructed in 1916, may look “old school” but the offices inside are all about your future: Administration, Admissions, International Education, Health Careers Center, Office of Research and Sponsored Projects as well as the Center for Service-Learning.
+The original campus building, constructed in 1916, may look “old school” but the offices inside are all about your future: Administration, Center for International Education, Health Careers Center, Office of Research and Sponsored Projects as well as the Center for Service-Learning.

 W.R.
 Davies Center

 The student union offers 170,000 square feet of space for eating, meeting and relaxing.
-Inside are a wide variety of eateries, Caribou Coffee, Snack Shack, University Bookstore, Blugold Card office, Service Center and campus info and, frequently, live music in “The Cabin.”
+Inside are a wide variety of eateries, Starbucks, University Bookstore, Blugold Card office, Service Center and campus info and, frequently, live music in “The Cabin.”

 FUN FACT: This is where the Viennese Ball takes place every year — the largest of its kind outside of Vienna.